“I’ll let you in on a little secret…”

 I don’t know about you, but after hearing about my friends’ amazing results, my shopping list just got a whole lot shorter.
 I’ve already begun thinking about ways I can express true generosity to the amazing, honorable man who many moons ago swept me off my feet and set my world spinning… Maybe I’ll start with having him read this.

 Looking for even more great ideas to boost generosity in your #1 relationship?

 Love and family life are wild adventures that can occasionally cause us to lose our way.
 The Adventure into Character subscription box is what your family needs to forge a new path to even more love and understanding.
 Our bi-monthly boxes are loaded with fun activities, prompts, journals, and inspiration to lead your family to their north star—a stronger marriage, more cooperation, and less fighting.
 Included in each kit is a Date Night Passport designed to tap into more generosity, respect, gratitude, and more in your marriage.
 Talk about an amazing gift for your children!
-If you’re not ready to pull the trigger today, check out our free digital starter kit.
-It may be free, but the results are priceless!

 If you have an issue you’d like our help with, drop us a line at Hello@FamiliesofCharacter.com.
 If you’re experiencing a problem, chances are thousands of other families are in the same boat.
 We’re ALL in this parenting boat together!